 VS Trust (the "Trust") is a Delaware statutory trust formed on October 24, 2019 and is currently organized into separate series (each, a "Fund" and collectively, the "Funds").
-As of December 31, 2023, the following two series of the Trust have commenced investment operations: -1x Short VIX Futures ETF ("SVIX") and 2x Long VIX Futures ETF ("UVIX").
+As of September 30, 2022, the following two series of the Trust have commenced investment operations: -1x Short VIX Futures ETF ("SVIX") and 2x Long VIX Futures ETF ("UVIX").
 Each of the Funds listed above issues common units of beneficial interest ("Shares"), which represent units of fractional undivided beneficial interest in and ownership of only that Fund.
 The Shares of each Fund are listed on the Cboe BZX Exchange ("Cboe BZX").

-The Funds' inception of operation was March 28, 2022.
-Neither the Trust nor the Funds had any operations prior to March 28, 2022, other than matters relating to its date of organization and the registration of each series under the Securities Act of 1933.
+The Trust had no operations prior to March 28, 2022, other than matters relating to its organization, the registration of each series under the Securities Act of 1933, as amended.